Vanessaa4793/sep10-freedom-project/blog/entry01.md

 Some skills that I have learned is how to google, using my resources that are around me and communication.

 ### How to google
 Since I am interested in Technology more in the computer engineering range, I searched up thst in google.
 I skimmed through the results and picked out the articles/details that were the most interesting.
-I came across this articles called "What is Computer Engineering Technology? https://www.softwareengineerinsider.com/careers/computer-engineering-technology.html
+I came across this articles called "What is Computer Engineering Technology?" https://www.softwareengineerinsider.com/careers/computer-engineering-technology.html, this article deepen my knowledge of computer engineering and its salary.
+Doing further research, I looked up computer engineering coding and found the article called "Computer Science vs. Computer Engineering" https://www.coursera.org/articles/computer-science-vs-computer-engineering and this website even allows you to search things up.

 [Next](entry02.md)